PoldeDalmau/Argon_MD/README.md

 How to use our code:
-Open the Week2_complete.ipynb notebook (to check the improvements that still had to be done from last week) and run each cell from top to bottom.
-Same for Week3.ipynb to see this week's progress.
-Here we have written a script that can implement the Euler Method in 3D for more than 2 particles as intended.
-One can adjust the number of time steps, time step size but ot the system dimensions (Still LxLxL with L=1).
-The output will be at the bottom (cell with for-loop) consisting of two plots: one for the Energies (kinetic, potential and total) at each time step using the Euler method and one using the Verlet method.
+Open the Main.ipynb notebook and run each cell from top to bottom.
+Here we have written a script that can implement the Verlet Method in 3D for more n particles.
+One can adjust the number of time steps, number of particles, time step size, system size L, the lattice constant a of the fcc lattice and the temperature.
+One will obtain a plot of energy (kinetic, potential and total) which is rescaled several times and a value for the pressure in normalized units.